katib-examples/evaluation/fault-tolerance/README.md

 kubectl apply -f ./kubernetes-distributed.yaml
 ```

-4. Once all experiments are started, start chaos engineering.
+4. Once all experiments are started, start chaos engineering experiments to simulate trial failures and kills.

 For Trial failure experiment,
 ```bash